 Even for teams without defensive issues, Washington State presents a difficult task because of quarterback John Mateer.

-“It’s a challenge,” Mendenhall said of trying to shutdown a quarterback like Mateer, who is on the watch lists for the Davey O’Brien, Manning and Maxwell awards.
+“It’s a challenge,” Mendenhall said of trying to shut down a quarterback like Mateer.
 “Because a quarterback that’s able to create and able to run challenges your defensive numbers.
 So anytime you want to play zone or play man free, or have anyone extra, that’s a challenge because that means now every other defensive player will have to beat a block to make a play.”

-New Mexico has its own playmaker under center in Devon Dampier, who ranks just behind Mateer in total offense at 329.1 yards per game to 329.0.
+New Mexico has its own playmaker under center in Devon Dampier, who ranks just behind Mateer in total offense.

 “This quarterback is a problem,” Dickert said.
 “He has more yards from scrimmage than John does.
 And hopefully that wakes everybody up.
 Like this guy is real.
 He’s shorter, he’s super fast.
 He has one of the highest explosive play rates in the country.”

-Washington State has a game left against remaining PAC-12 foe Oregon State.
-It finishes the regular season against Wyoming in the only season of the ill-fated scheduling alliance with the Mountain West, which was left gutted by the PAC’s move to add Utah State, Boise State, Fresno State, San Diego State and Colorado State for 2026.
+Washington State goes on to visit Oregon State, which along with the Cougars is one of only two teams left in the Pac-12 after realignment, then finishes the regular season against Wyoming in the only season of a scheduling alliance with the Mountain West.
+The Pac-12 is rebuilding with Mountain West teams Utah State, Boise State, Fresno State, San Diego State and Colorado State for 2026.

 New Mexico finishes its regular season at Hawaii after a bye week.
 Depending on the outcome Saturday, the game could be a final push for a bowl bid — most likely as Mountain West representative to the New Mexico Bowl in Albuquerque.